 Paolo of Caparsa, Radda in Chianti, 28 August 2012

 I have already downloaded the data here at Caparsa.
-Between 10 and 11am on 26 August, 5.6mm of rain fell in two hours, ie four litres per square metre.
+Between 10 and 11 am on 26 August, 5.6mm of rain fell in two hours, ie four litres per square metre.
 It is not much but better than nothing especially as it did not hail.
 I see this year as difficult with many similarities to 2003.
-Many vines look ‘drained’, as if they could not now produce a decent wine.
-By contrast others look full of life and now giving the maximum with the minimum to carry maturation forward.
+Many vines look ‘drained’ as if they could not now produce a decent wine.
+By contrast, others look full of life and now giving the maximum with the minimum to carry maturation forward.
 It will be a year in which the selection of grapes will make the difference.
-As a result, I can foresee that excellent wines can be produce in patches.
+As a result, I can foresee that excellent wines can be produced in patches.
 More than that, it will be a small production.
-Naturally I am talking only about Sangiovese – I don’t know about other varieties.
+Naturally, I am talking only about Sangiovese – I don’t know about other varieties.
 Against all other forecasts, it could prove to be a harvest which starts in the first days of October as in a usual year.